 There are many types of Clematis, with more varieties being bred all the time to develop ever more attractive flowers.
 Because there are so many to choose from, it is worth looking at different images to decide what you like, when you want the Clematis to flower, and which flower shapes appeal to you.
 There are Clematis in flower all the year round from Clematis Cirrhosa illustrated above center, which is winter flowering, through to clematis tangutica 'bill mackenzie' which is late summer flowering and has lovely fluffy seed heads, image above right.

-There are 10 different flower shapes in the Clematis group: single large flowers, double large flowers, C, Montana, C. Viticella, saucer shaped, star shaped, open bell shaped, bell shaped, tulip shaped and tubular.
+There are 10 different flower shapes in the Clematis group: single large flowers, double large flowers, C, Montana, C. Viticella, saucer shaped, star-shaped, open bell shaped, bell shaped, tulip shaped and tubular.

-Clematis are classified in three groups.
+Clematis are classified into three groups:-

-Group 3 are the later flowering clematis which have large saucer shaped flowers in summer and early autumn.
-Within this group there are also small flowering Clematis which a variety of flower shapes, saucer, star shaped, bell and open bell and also tulip and tubular.
+Group 3 are the later flowering clematis which have large saucer-shaped flowers in summer and early autumn.
+Within this group there are also small flowering clematis which a variety of flower shapes, saucer, star-shaped, bell and open bell and also tulip and tubular.

 Information on how to plant and grow Clematis.

 Where to buy Clematis?
 Crocus has over 200 varieties to choose from in all shapes sizes and colours.
 Dont forget to keep the label!